UBC-MDS/forxpy/README.md

 ## License

-`forxpy` was created by Group 6.
+`forxpy` was created by Group 6 - Dhruvi Nishar, Mohammad Reza Nabizadeh, Hongjian Li, and Stepan Zaiatc.
 It is licensed under the terms of the MIT license.

 ## Credits